NASA-AMMOS/AIT-Core/doc/source/contribute.rst

 Installation
 ------------

-Before you install **bliss-core** you should install `virtualenv <https://virtualenv.pypa.io/en/latest/installation.html>`_ to properly isolate your development environment.
+Before you install **ait-core** you should install `virtualenv <https://virtualenv.pypa.io/en/latest/installation.html>`_ to properly isolate your development environment.
 It is also recommended that you install `virtualenvwrapper <https://virtualenvwrapper.readthedocs.org/en/latest/install.html>`_ for convenience.
 The following instructions will assume that you have installed both already.

 Installation is largely the same if you wish to contribute or make changes to the code compared to simply using the toolkit.
-The only real change is installing **bliss-core** as a "develop" mode package so we can make changes and test them without needing to reinstall the changed files.
+The only real change is installing **ait-core** as a "develop" mode package so we can make changes and test them without needing to reinstall the changed files.

 .. code-block:: bash